wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/run-fastmapping-algorithm.rst

       :preload: none
       :width: 900

 #.
-Run the FastMapping sample application using |realsense| camera input with RTAB-Map:
+Run the FastMapping sample application using Intel® RealSense™ camera input with RTAB-Map:

    .. code-block::

       ros2 launch fast_mapping fast_mapping_rtabmap.launch.py

-Once the tutorial is launched, the input from the |realsense| camera is used and a 3D voxel map of the environment can be viewed in rviz.
+Once the tutorial is launched, the input from the Intel® RealSense™ camera is used and a 3D voxel map of the environment can be viewed in rviz.

 To close this application, type ``Ctrl-c`` in the terminal where you ran the launch script.